-We lead off the chapter with the opening case of Cell Zone.
+We lead off the chapter with the opening case of Cell Zone in LEARNING FROM MISTAKES.
 Here's a firm that clearly did a poor job of recognizing and understanding the opportunity and threats in the external environment.
 Ask:

 Discussion Question 1: What is the biggest stumbling block for Cell Zone?